LennartHennigs/turbo-pascal-mac-shotcuts/README.md

 ## How to install
 - Go to the bin folder of your TP7 installation
-- Run ´TEMC.EXE MAC.TEM TURBO.TP´
+- Run `TEMC.EXE MAC.TEM TURBO.TP`
 - This will add the shortcuts to the (default) TURBO.TP settings file
 - Afterwards the shortcuts will work, even though they will not be shown in the dropdown menus

+## Why?
+Because I found old Pascal programs of mine and using the IDE was a neat but pain.
+So I decided to fix it.

 ## Shortcuts